Retflow/SwapWallpaperWT/README.md

 Simple Script for swapping wallpapers in Windows Terminal Working only with WSL

+**IMPROVEMENTS IN 2020**
+- case-sensitive comparison
+- auto-completion
+- config file
+  - with path to image directory

 **SETUP YOUR WINDOWS TERMINAL PROFILES.JSON CONFIG:**
 change "backgroundImage" to /path/to/your/pictures/current.jpg
 you also might do this:   export PATH=$PATH:/mnt/c/Windows/System32